ToF-/bowling-score-lisp/src/reading-an-empty-source.md

-# Reading Numbers on an Input Source
+# Reading Numbers on an Empty Source

 Let's write a fist test: when the source is empty, then `nil` is returned.
 ```lisp